imordey/puppet-bigtoptc/README.md

 Due to redistribution restrictions the Oracle JDK must be downloaded seperately.

-Download the Java rpm.bin file, run it with the -x switch to extract the rpm file and copy jdk-6u43-linux-amd64.rpm to puppet-bigtoptc/files.
+Download the JDK 64bit rpm.bin file, run it with the -x switch to extract the rpm file and copy jdk-6u43-linux-amd64.rpm to puppet-bigtoptc/files.

 The following files must also be downloaded from their respective mirrors and copied into files/